 For details about setting up a custom integration point, see "How to Work with Population Jobs" on page 239.

-For more complex deployments that include both hierarchical, multiple OMi deployments, and CMS, as part of one ecosystem, see "OMi Hierarchical Deployment" in the RTSM Best Practices.
+For more complex deployments that include both hierarchical, multiple OMi deployments, and CMS, as part of one ecosystem, see the OMi RTSM Best Practices.

 Multiple Deployments with Version 9.x/10.x CMDBs Using Population